 Dr Fuller would be willing to supervise research projects on early modern Spain and Mexico, particularly those that focus on religion and culture.
-Further information may be obtained from the NTU Graduate School.
+Further information may be obtained from the NTU Doctoral School.

 - ‘For Their Own Good’, History Today, Vol. 69, 1 (January, 2019), pp. 44-59.

 - Monograph: Between Two Worlds: The autos sacramentales of Sor Juana Inés de la Cruz (Oxford: MHRA, 2015).

 - ‘The Evolving Legend of La Llorona’, History Today, Vol. 65, 11 (November, 2015), pp. 38-44.